GCSE Mathematics: Fractions

 To divide fractions, multiply by the reciprocal of the second fraction:

 Fractions can often be simplified by dividing the numerator and denominator by their greatest common divisor (GCD).
-For instance, 8/12 can be simplified by dividing both by 4, resulting in 2/3.
+Equivalent fractions are different fractions that represent the same value, such as 1/2 and 2/4.

 Related topics: